Theme

 or base

 slot.
-This has priority over the app.config.ts
+This has priority over the global configuration and variants

 resolution.